aaronduchateau/blog/_posts/2015-7-24-Two-practical-uses-of-Charles-Proxy-for-a-better-life-in-web-dev.md

 title: Two practical uses of Charles (proxy), for a better life in web dev.
 ---

-<b>The two Stupid Problems: Building and Testing Server Response Error Handling Client Side, and cutting down your build process (in a legacy code base)</b>
+<b>The two Stupid Problems: Testing timeouts (and other server side responses) to create error handling after Ajax calls, and cutting down your build process (in a legacy code base)</b>
 <br/><br/>

-<b>Problem 1)</b> One of the more tedious issues to deal with in software / web development, is building out your server response error handling, and serving it up client side (i.e. Ajax requests).
-While there is nothing fundamentally complex about this task, it always seems to take a minute to figure out how to test your server's error states <i>quickly</i>.
+<b>Problem 1)</b> One of the more 'not fun' issues to deal with in software / web development, is building out your error handling.
+In this case, when i refer to error handling, i mean response / request error handling (not talking about validating inputs here).
+If you are working in a single page application, you are most likely building this out as a result of an ajax call.
+While there is nothing fundamentally complex about this task, messing around server side to deal with what <i>is</i> a responsibility of the client, isn't always fast or fun, either.
 The good news is Charles can help with this.
 <br/><br/>

 <b>Problem 2)</b> With the advent of webpack and other modern module bundlers, compiling source code now takes less time than it used to, however when working on a legacy project, sometimes that is simply out of your control.
-If you have been a developer over the last x years, I guarantee you have spent some amount of time 'kicking it for 30 seconds - X minutes, with a furrowed brow', just to see your changes.
+If you have been a developer over the last x years, I guarantee you have spent some amount of time 'kicking it' for 30 seconds - X minutes, with a furrowed brow, just to see your changes.
 While an <i>ideal</i> environment would provide for instanteous compile/preview, sometimes you are working in an environment where the resources to see your changes quickly aren't available.
 <br/><br/>

 In short what I'm saying is the right answer to this problem, is really to choose bundlers and languages (webpack / node) that don't make this an issue in the first place.
 When that isn't an option (politics or legacy code), you still have to wait, and it sucks.
 Charles can help with this also.